 I am thankful for the blessing of celebrating Mass in the presence of the faithful and seeing many of you at the Sunday and weekday Masses.
 As many of you already know on May 22nd, 2020, Bishop Schlert announced that the faithful are invited back to Mass and that parishes reopened for Masses to the public on Monday, June 1st, 2020.
 Mass attendance remains voluntary during the pandemic Yellow Phase.
 The dispensation from the Mass obligation will remain in place until the green phase.
 Those, who do not feel safe or have compromising health conditions, should not attend Mass.

-On Wednesday, June 17th, 2020, the diocese sent me an email informing me that Bishop Schlert has promulgated that on Monday, 29 June 2020 (The Solemnity of Saints Peter and Paul, Apostles) the entire Diocese of Allentown will move into Green Phase Part I regardless of the Commonwealth’s designation of their respective county at that time.
+On Wednesday, June 17th, 2020, the Diocese of Allentown moved into Green Phase Part I regardless of the Commonwealth’s designation of their respective county at that time.
 As you will note, this is Part I of the Green Phase.
 We anticipate a second part of this phase after evaluating the effectiveness and needs of parishes in the second half of the summer so that we can determine the best course of action.

-Please be patient, since having Mass with people present with all of the Pandemic Yellow Phase (and soon the Green Phase Stage I) safety precautions is a new and different experience for us.
-Mass with the Yellow Phase and Green Phase Stage I safety requirements in an ongoing learning process for us and we will need to adjust to our current situation.
+Please be patient, since having Mass with people present with all of the Pandemic Green Phase Part I) safety precautions is a new and different experience for us.
+Mass with the Yellow Phase and Green Phase Part I safety requirements in an ongoing learning process for us and we will need to adjust to our current situation.

 Please pass on the good news about the reopening of Masses to the public at our, especially for those with special needs and who do not have internet access and smartphones, and other modern devices.